Staten Island Academy: Athletics

 The Academy's mascot is the tiger, and its colors are maroon and gold.
 Athletic offerings include Cross Country, Baseball, Soccer, Tennis, Golf, Softball, Basketball, Volleyball and Lacrosse.

-2006

-The Varsity Golf team was undefeated (8-0), led by coaches Michael Shanley and Michael Acquilano.
-The team won the Independent Schools Athletic League (ISAL) regular season championship.

-2007

-The Varsity Golf team went undefeated (8-0) in the ISAL and was the regular season champion over Loyola School (New York City).
-The team also won the league tournament by seven strokes.

-The Girls Varsity Lacrosse team had its first victory in many years in the Athletic Association of Independent Schools (AAIS) league, tying for first place among Manhattan schools such as Brearley and Chapin for a regular season victory.
-Another first for the lacrosse team was qualifying for the New York State Association of Independent Schools (NYSAIS) tournament.

-The Boy's Varsity Tennis team reached a milestone as Coach Brian Manske reached 300 wins as a coach.
-The team also took back their firm hold on the Staten Island League as champions with a 9-0 record.

-The Girls Varsity Tennis team were the regular season champions of their league for the first time in 5 years.

-2008

-The Girl's Varsity Basketball team went undefeated in the Athletic Conference of Independent Schools (ACIS) League, winning the season and playoff championships.
-However, the team was eliminated in the first round of the NYSAIS Tournament.

-The Varsity Golf team won the ISAL tournament championship for the second year in a row by 14 strokes.

-2009

-The Boy's Varsity Tennis team went undefeated.
-This was the first time the tennis team has ever won the ACIS League.

-The Boy's Varsity Soccer team won both the Private Schools Athletic Association (PSAA) and ACIS championships under the coaching of Bob Ramirez.

-2013

-The Girl's Varsity Basketball team were the ACIS regular season champions, as well as the league's playoff champions.
-The team additionally championed the Lady Tigers Holiday Tournament and the Fieldston Tip-Off Tournament.

-The Girl's Junior Varsity Basketball team were the PSAA regular season champions, as well as the league's playoff champions.

 2014

 The Girl's Varsity Tennis team went undefeated in both the Catholic High School Athletic Association (CHSAA) and PSAA tennis leagues, winning the season and playoff championships.

 The Girl's Varsity Basketball team championed the Lady Tigers Holiday Tournament and the Fieldston Tip-Off Tournament.

 The Girl's Varsity Lacrosse team championed the AAIS league.
 The team also participated in the NYSAIS tournament.

 2015

 The Boy's Varsity Volleyball team championed the PSAA regular season and playoffs.

 The Girl's Varsity Basketball team championed the Lady Tigers Holiday Tournament and the Fieldston Tip-Off Tournament.

 The Girl's Varsity Softball team were the PSAA regular season champions.
 The team additionally were the NYS Federation "B" champions.